 I had to adjust to surgeries, treatments, pain and hospitals being a regular part of my life.
-In the years since, I have undergone 20+ surgeries.
-My experiences in the hospital have shown me how difficult it is to be a child or teen who is hospitalized and/or seriously ill.
+My experiences in the hospital showed me just how difficult it is to be a child or teen who is hospitalized and/or seriously ill.
 Hospitalized kids often feel forgotten, sad, lonely and isolated.
-They also miss out on many of the little things in life that most children take for granted like having lunch with friends at school or having sleepovers.
+They also miss out on many of the normal joys of childhood very often taken for granted such as: attending school regularly, playing sports, attending school clubs, dances, etc.

-There was one specific hospital stay that was very difficult for me.
-It was in February 2011, and I was recovering from a major surgery where doctors had to break my hip in 5 places and then completely re-construct & re-position it.
-I was in extreme pain, had lost a lot of blood and not doing well.
-I so badly just wanted to go to school, hang out with friends and be a normal kid.
-During that very difficult time, I received a handmade card from a hospital volunteer that really brightened my day; I founded CFHK to do that for other kids.
+There was one specific hospital stay that was particularly difficult for me.
+It was in February 2011, and I was recovering from a major hip reconstructive surgery at Lurie Children's Hospital.
+During the operation, the doctors had to break my hip in 5 places and then completely re-construct & re-position it.
+This is a very rare surgery only performed by 10 Children's Hospitals in the United States.
+I was in extreme pain, had lost a lot of blood and spent a week in the pediatric intensive care unit.
+I also faced a year of rehabilitation and physical therapy to recover and learn to walk again.

-As the founder of CFHK, I am able to combine my own experience as a patient and my desire to help others in a way that allows me to help children across America who are facing what I've faced.
-I am amazed and inspired by all of the amazing individuals & groups across the USA, and world, that send in cards to us.
-Together, we are impacting thousands of hospitalized kids.
+As the executive director of CFHK, I'm able to combine my own experience as a patient and my desire to help others in a way that allows me to help hospitalized kids across America who are facing what I've faced.
+I'm so thankful to be able to use my experiences to help others.